Do Go On - 448 - The Curse of the Lottery Winner

 Mongolian.

-Male Muscovy Duck.
+Male Muscovy duck.

-It's the largest duck in North America.
+It's the largest duck in North America after the female's half the size.

 What's the biggest duck?

-You got seven kilos of solid gold.
+You've got seven kilos of solid gold.

 Eleanor, you're set for life.